Skip to main content

 Option 1: Apply for a Temporary Resident Permit (TRP)

-A TRP under IRPA s.24(1) allows an otherwise inadmissible person to enter Canada for a specific purpose.
-It can be applied for at a Canadian visa office (recommended) or requested at a port of entry.
-Government fee: $200 CAD.
-A TRP is valid for up to 3 years for the stated purpose and does not permanently resolve inadmissibility.
+A TRP under IRPA s.24(1) lets an otherwise inadmissible person enter Canada for a specific, justified purpose when an officer is satisfied the need to enter outweighs the risk.
+It can be applied for at a Canadian visa office (generally recommended for predictability) or requested at a port of entry, where it is discretionary.
+The government processing fee is $246.25 CAD as of December 1, 2025 (confirm the current fee on IRCC).
+A TRP can be issued for up to 3 years for the stated purpose, may be for a single entry or multiple entries, and does not permanently resolve your inadmissibility.

 Option 2: Apply for Criminal Rehabilitation

-If 5+ years have passed since your sentence was fully completed (fines paid, probation ended), you may apply for Criminal Rehabilitation (IRPA s.36(3)(c)).
-Once approved, inadmissibility is permanently overcome.
-Fee: varies based on your inadmissibility classification.
-Processing: 12–18+ months.
+If at least 5 years have passed since your sentence was fully completed (all fines paid, probation and any custody ended), you may be eligible to apply for Criminal Rehabilitation under IRPA s.36(3)(c).
+Once approved, the criminal inadmissibility tied to those offences is permanently overcome.
+The government fee is $246.25 CAD for non-serious criminality and $1,231 CAD for serious criminality, as of December 1, 2025 (confirm the current fee on IRCC).
+Processing commonly takes many months, so this is a plan-ahead pathway, not a last-minute fix.
 After approval, you can reapply for an eTA without the criminal record obstacle.

 Option 3: Re-apply for the eTA with Additional Documentation